bbc/vc2_conformance/docs/source/user_guide/installation.rst

 Python interpreter
 ------------------

-The VC-2 conformance software is compatible with both Python 2 and Python 3.
-If in doubt, you should prefer Python 3.
+The VC-2 conformance software is compatible with both Python 2.7 and Python 3.6 and later.
+If in doubt, you should prefer Python 3.x.
 You should also make sure that the ``pip`` Python package manager is also installed.

 Under Debian-like Linux distributions (e.g. Ubuntu), Python and ``pip`` can be installed using::